-According to the U.S. Bureau of Labor Statistics (BLS), HR management jobs will experience very strong growth in the coming years.
-In fact, the 2010-2011 Occupational Outlook Handbook predicts HR manager and specialist jobs will jump by 22% by 2018.
-Strong demand for human resources professionals will be a result of a more competitive and complex employment environment, a need to attract and retain a strong workforce, and a desire by businesses to successfully navigate the complexities of labor law.
+According to the U.S. Bureau of Labor Statistics (BLS), compensation and benefits managers are expected to see a job growth of 9% through 2024.
+Demand for human resources professionals may be a result of a more competitive and complex employment environment, a need to attract and retain a strong workforce, and a desire by businesses to successfully navigate the complexities of labor law.

-HR compensation and benefits managers are often required to research and make recommendations on increasingly complex retirement and insurance plans.
+HR compensation and benefits managers may also be required to research and make recommendations on retirement and insurance plans.
 Additional duties may include evaluating competitor compensation and benefits packages, creating policies and procedures, monitoring the payroll interface to ensure compliance and data integrity, and managing third-party HR vendor resources such as brokers and consultants.
-HR compensation and benefits mangers work closely with management, providing feedback on related HR functions and processes.
+These professionals work closely with management, providing feedback on related HR functions and processes.
 They are typically responsible for accurate data collection and analysis, as well as maintaining accurate employee records.

 A bachelor’s degree is usually required for this position, but some employers may show preference to individuals with several years of experience, a HR master’s degree, or an advanced HR certificate.

 Advanced HR training and education in compensation and benefits management is available through a Master of Science in Human Resource Development degree program.
 Coursework typically includes compensation, benefits, workforce planning, human resource technology solutions and employment law.

 Employers can be confident that professionals who have earned a Master’s Degree in HR have demonstrated competency in: